PokemonAutomation/pokemonautomation.github.io/docs/SetupGuide/Controllers/Controller-ESP32-S3.md

 ### Unable to flash the ESP32-S3: `no log file output`

 - Try switching the USB cable.
 Make sure it supports data transfer, not just power delivery.
+- If you're using a USB hub, try plugging the USB cable directly into your computer.
+- Ensure the USB cable is connected to the correct port on the ESP32-S3.
+The two ports are NOT interchangeable.
+See [Hardware Assembly](#hardware-assembly) above.
 - When plugging in the ESP32, the device should show up in `Device Manger`, under Ports.

 ### Problem with flashing ESP32-S3: Download tool shows `FINISH`, but no green progress bar appeared.`
 Ensure the top left checkbox is checked.
 The top row should be green.
 Ensure the correct COM is selected, and BAUD is set to 460800.
 Then try flashing again.